Investing in your future may require some help along the way.

 Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.

 The following are examples of 2 awards available at Windsor.

 - The Geoffrey H. Wood Native Bursary is open to students of Indigenous ancestry (First Nations [status and non-status], Métis, Inuit), who maintain satisfactory academic standing and demonstrate financial need.

 - The Chippewas of Mnjikaning/McCarthy Tetrault LLP Aboriginal Scholarship is open to an Indigenous law student based on financial need, academic excellence and commitment to the Indigenous community.

 Work Study Program and Part-Time Work

 The Work Study Program at Windsor can help eligible students to find part-time work at the university.
-Some of the jobs available to you might include helping professors with research or working at campus organizations such as the Aboriginal Education Centre.
+Some of the jobs available to you include helping professors with research or working at campus organizations such as the Aboriginal Education Centre.